Groeger Special Tooling: 2007

 2600 Bay Road, Redwood City, CA 94063

-This is Joe Groeger scoping out the condition of the large bearing from the rear-end of a 1966 BMW R69S (mine).
-It’s an example of the type of things that happen Saturday mornings at Groeger Special Tooling.
+This is Joe Groeger in 1999 scoping out the condition of the large bearing from the rear-end of a 1966 BMW R69S.
+It’s an example of the type of things that used to happen on Saturday mornings at Groeger Special Tooling.
 (He found indications of pitting on the race – the bearing was replaced).

 Dick reports on his warp 11 drive to the annual CCCBBQ as Joe’s co-pilot and includes some pictures of a very foggy Sunday morning.
 So foggy, in fact, that the annual line-up of the bikes didn’t happen.
 I’d have liked to have been there but while my bike was ready my body wasn’t.
 Damn fever!